MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Method

 \subsection{Hardware Design}

 The MuxGel sensor's capabilities stem from a spatially multiplexed coating strategy.
 We follow the standard GelSight gel pad fabrication process, with a modified coating step.
-Specifically, instead of applying a uniform coating layer, we utilize a checkerboard-pattern mold to selectively apply gray Lambertian paint, yielding alternating coated and transparent regions.
-To evaluate the impact of coating resolution, we fabricated three checkerboard configurations ($2 \times 2$, $4 \times 4$, and $8 \times 8$), as shown in \cref{fig:config}.
-To provide modality-specific ground truth, we also produced two baseline pads: a fully coated (tactile-only) pad and a transparent (vision-only) pad.
-This modular design allows for rapid pad exchange without changes to the underlying sensor hardware.
+Specifically, instead of applying a uniform coating layer, we utilize a checkerboard-pattern mold to selectively apply gray Lambertian paint as a diffuse reflective layer, yielding alternating coated and transparent regions.
+We fabricate three checkerboard configurations ($2 \times 2$, $4 \times 4$, and $8 \times 8$) to study coating resolution, along with two baseline pads for modality-specific ground truth: a fully coated tactile-only pad and a transparent vision-only pad, as shown in \cref{fig:config}.
+This modular design allows for rapid pad change without modifications to the underlying sensor hardware.